ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 The reader's code has to pass the tests described in the *./tests* directory.
 Tests are compiled and run on the local development machine.
+When necessary, hardware dependent code is mocked and simulated thanks to CMock.
 To run the tests, make sure you have the following tools installed on your local machine :
 * gcc
 * lcov